lightbend/fdp-sample-applications/nwintrusion/README.md

 ```
 ./build-app.sh --docker-username name --docker-password pwd --s3-bucket name
 ```

+> The S3 bucket can also be specified using an environment variable `S3_BUCKET`.
+The default bucket is `fdp-sample-apps-artifacts`.
+If you specify the bucket using `--s3-bucket` that value overrides the environment variable.

 The script builds all artifacts and pushes them to the appropriate repositories.
 The jars are pushed to S3.
 Use `build-app.sh --help` to view the available options.
 If you want to build an individual docker image then you can run the corresponding `build-image.sh` script under the specific component's folder in source/docker.